Reading Time: 10 minutes

 This mushroom has been used ceremonially for centuries, particularly by indigenous Siberian and Northern European cultures.

 Muscimol is the main psychoactive compound found in Amanita muscaria, and ibotenic acid is its biosynthetic precursor.
 Once ingested (and properly prepared), ibotenic acid is converted into muscimol, which interacts primarily with the brain’s GABA receptors.
+Muscimol acts as a depressant on the central nervous system, leading to relaxation and sedation.
 These are different from the serotonin receptors affected by psilocybin, resulting in a markedly distinct psychoactive effect: one often described as dreamlike, dissociative, and sedative.

 What Are Psilocybin Mushrooms?